PrincetonUniversity/removing_tedium/08_automatic_data_analysis/README.md

 # Automated Data Analysis

-Many Research Computing users start their day by (1) downloading data from the clusters to their local machine (e.g., laptop), (2) running analysis scripts and then (3) examining the resulting output and figures.
+Many Research Computing users start their day by (1) downloading data from the clusters to their local machine (e.g., laptop/workstation), (2) running analysis scripts and then (3) examining the resulting output and figures.
 This page shows you how to automate the first two of these operations.

 ## Overview